 UK power grid heads for greenest year with renewables growth

-The carbon intensity - a measure of the environmental impact of generating electricity - has dropped 60 per cent in the UK in the six years to 2019 and is on track to reach another low this year, according to data from National Grid Plc.
+The carbon intensity - a measure of the environmental impact of generating electricity - has dropped 60 per cent in the UK in the six years to 2019 and is on track to reach another low this year, data from National Grid showed.

-The UK hit a wind generation record last week, a benchmark that'll be bested again as the nation aims to triple its offshore wind capacity in the next nine years.
+The UK hit a wind generation record last week, a benchmark that will be bested again as the nation aims to triple its offshore wind capacity in the next nine years.
 In 2019, renewables generated 37 per cent of the country's electricity.

-The surge in renewable power has happened at the same time that fossil fuels, coal in particular, have disappeared from the energy mix.
-This year saw the longest period without coal in power since the Industrial Revolution.
-The fuel will be totally off the power system by 2025 at the latest.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg